Margherita Pizza

 Step 2.

-For the pizza: Remove the dough from the fridge prior to cooking.
+For the pizza: Remove the dough from the fridge before cooking to proof.
 Place dough in a greased bowl and seal with plastic wrap or aluminum foil.
-Let rest for at least 3-4 hours or until the dough is no longer cool to the touch.
-This is very important for light and fluffy crust.
+Let rest on the counter for 3-4 hours or until the dough is no longer cool to the touch.
+This is very important for soft and airy crust.
 The dough will puff up and nearly double in size.

 Step 3.